MateusGurgel/free-for-gamers/README.md

 # Free For Gamers

-Free for Gamers is a open source plataform made to help gamers to find free games!
+Free for Gamers is a open source site made to help gamers to find free games!

 ## Demo